Call for the Best Deals : 0800 098 8877

 How long do natural methods take?

-Baits: 3–7 days for colony collapse.
-Repellents work immediately but need reapplication.
-DE is quickest on dry surfaces.
+Baits take 3 to 7 days for full colony collapse.
+Repellents work immediately but need regular reapplication.
+Diatomaceous earth is fastest on dry surfaces in warm weather.

 Are ants beneficial to gardens?